mdunisch/node-imageshack/README.md

 **Upload a File**

-You can upload a file to ImageShack by calling upload-function and pass a NodeJS-Stream-Object.
+You can upload a file to ImageShack by calling upload-function and passing a NodeJS-Stream-Object.

 ```javascript
 var myfile = fs.createReadStream("image.png");